AddieDie/lazy-addie-utilities/README.md

 ## 📄 License

 MIT License - feel free to use this project for any purpose, commercial or personal.
-Just keep the license and attribution.
+Just keep the license and attribution

-## 🙏 Acknowledgments

-Built with vanilla web technologies - no frameworks required.
-Designed for simplicity, speed, and offline functionality.

----

-**Made with ❤️ for lazy developers who want powerful tools without the bloat.**